Lutando/docs-oxd/sources/libraries/php/index.md

 # oxd-php

-This is the PHP Client Library for Gluu oxd Server Relying Party (RP).
-It is a thin wrapper around the communication protocol of oxd Server which can be used to access the OpenID Connect and UMA Authorization end-points of the Gluu Server.
+This library is a PHP client for the oxd Relying Party (RP) server.
+It is a thin wrapper around the [oxd communication protocol](https://oxd.gluu.org/docs/oxdserver/), which can be used to authenticate a person using an OpenID Connect Provider, to register and protect resources using Gluu's UMA or Oauth2 Authorization endpoints, or to obtain a token to access OAuth2 protected resources.

 For more information about oxd visit [https://oxd.gluu.org](https://oxd.gluu.org)

 ## Installation